Love or Bread: Synopsis

 That's when Shanmei and Frank meet numerous times.
-But both of them are having money issues so they decide to live together.
+But both of them are having money issues so they decide to continue living together in the house they were renting.
+Frank pretends to be Shanmei's rich husband to help Shanmei get forgiveness from her family about her leaving home to Hangzhou to find Jing Rong in the past.
 Little do they know that they both started falling in love with one another.
+However, they dared not say love to each other.